makodoJ/ostep_hw/ch18/READMD.md

 ./paging-linear-translate.py -P 4k -a 1m -p 512m -v -n 0
 ```

+Before running any of these, try to think about the expected trends.
+How should page-table size change as the address space grows?
+As the page size grows?
+Why shouldn’t we just use really big pages in general?

+page-table size = address space size / page size

+cost waste

 2.Now let’s do some translations.
 Start with some small examples, and change the number of pages that are allocated to the address space with the -u flag.
 For example:

 ```